Date of Award:

 Improving healthy behaviors such as FV consumption and daily PA are important goals that can improve future health.
 Using the FIT Game intervention represents a low-cost and sustainable way to work toward these goals.

 Joyner, Damon L., "Incentivizing Fruit, Vegetable, and Physical Activity Level Change: Expansion and Evaluation of the Fit Game Program for Healthy Behavior Change in Elementary Schools" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7201.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .